Non-invasive Trigeminal and Vagus Nerve Stimulation for Stroke Subjects With Chronic Upper Extremity Deficits

 Time Frame: Within 7 days of completing 6 weeks of rehabilitation

 The Stroke Impact Scale (SIS) is a multidimensional self-reported measure of health-related quality of life.
 The SIS includes 59 items and assesses 8 domains: strength (four items), memory and thinking (seven items), emotion (nine items), communication (seven items), activities of daily living (ten items), mobility (nine items), hand function (five items) and participation and function in life activities (ten items).
 Each item is rated using a 5-point Likert-type scale (1 = an inability to complete the item; 5 = no difficulty experienced at all) and a global score is calculated as a summative score of each domain, transformed into a 0-100 scale.
 It includes an extra question on the person´s perceived stroke recovery measured in the form of a visual analogue scale from 0-100.
-The summative score will be analyzed for the difference in average change after 6 weeks of therapy compared to baseline.
+Individual domain scores and the summative score will be analyzed for the difference in average change after 6 weeks of therapy compared to baseline.

 Within 7 days of completing 6 weeks of rehabilitation